TheRedBaronDe/Data_Cleaning/README.md

 ALTER TABLE Data Set- Inc5000 Company List_2014.csv to Company_List_2014;

-2. -- irregular columns starting with a "_" to match the remaining collumns.
-(Made it more organised)
+2. -- irregular columns starting with a "_" to match the remaining collumns (Made it more organised).

 ALTER TABLE Company_List_2014
 RENAME COLUMN _num to num;